SOSBench

 Detailed Model Performance

-Developer Model Name Think Subject Domain (HR ↓ = safer) Overall
+Developer Model Name Think Subject Domain (PVR ↓ = safer) Overall

 Bio.
 Chem.
 Med.
 Pharm.
 Phys.
 Psych.